simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Integer[0]`

-The number of failed attempts before PAM denies a user from logging in
+The number of failed attempts before PAM denies a user from logging in.

 Default value: `5`